LindsayPrescott/School-Project-Repo/README.md

 The following is an outline of this repo:

-Assembly - The projects in this folder are for a Computer Organization and Design class, which mainly focused on Assembly programming.
+Assembly Projects- The projects in this folder are for a Computer Organization and Design class, which mainly focused on Assembly programming.

   -Project 1 - A small project in the C language that manipulates values on the bit level.